GETTING TO ANGUILLA

-You can get to Anguilla by sea from our neighbor island St. Maarten/Martin via scheduled public ferry from the island’s French side (St. Martin) or more conveniently by private or semi-private charter ferry or boat from the Dutch side (St. Maarten) near the airport.
-The trip takes about 25 minutes.
-We can offer advice on the best option based on what time of day you arrive and how many people are in your party.
+You can get to Anguilla by sea from our neighbor island St. Maarten/Martin via private or shared sea shuttle from the Dutch side (St. Maarten).
+The trip only takes about 25 minutes and you’ll be on Anguilla before the ice in your complimentary rum punch has melted.
+We can offer advice on the best option based on what time of day you arrive and how many people are in your party and arrange for you.

 Entry & Departure Information